What Are Bond/Release Hearings?

 When the court suspects a defendant is a threat to him or herself or the surrounding community, bail is denied.

 Four Types of Release

 Bond and release hearings offer a few different options for individuals looking to avoid staying behind bars for long.
-The four options include:
+So, what are the four types of releases?